lelandjobson/github_pages_tut_01/ReadMe.md

 ```
 In this example, vectorBackgroundImage.png is the name of the background image we want to use, which has been added to the field guide folder.
 You can name the image anything you want, but we ask that you stick to the convention (myimagename)BackgroundImage.png.

-## Adding Sketchfab Model Viewport
+## Adding Sketchfab Models
-Adding a reference to a sketcfab model is very straightforward.
+Showing a sketchfab model on our page is easy.
 Simply grab the embed code for the viewport from the Sketchfab website.
 It should look something like this:
 ``` html
 <iframe width="800" height="600" src="https://sketchfab.com/models/338f5aa603b24ec6b9303596867e3285/embed?autostart=1" frameborder="0" allowvr allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel=""></iframe>
 ```